Vyral/jeff-riber/_posts/2024-12-12-we-re-partnering-with-shamrock-for-easy-property-maintenance.md

 {% include excerpt.html %}

 Are you tired of juggling multiple contractors to handle maintenance for your property?
 Whether you’re a homeowner, property manager, or rental owner in Northeast Florida, this is for you.
-In this article, I’ll show you how Shamrock Property Maintenance makes managing properties easier, faster, and more transparent.
+In this article, I’ll show you how [Shamrock Property Maintenance](){: target="_blank" rel="noopener"} makes managing properties easier, faster, and more transparent.

 At Pursuit Real Estate, we’ve partnered with Shamrock because they’re not just another maintenance company—**they solve one of the biggest problems in property management: unreliable communication and unclear pricing.** Shamrock offers over 575 maintenance services, from simple repairs to full rehabs.
 They even handle tenant turnovers, vacation rentals like Airbnb, and out-of-state homeowner needs.